 “I have never let my schooling interfere with my education” ~ Mark Twain

 Imagine the US education system trying to teach a baby how to speak.
-They would develop a 4-year program where the baby would be taught Latin and Greek word roots, the history and science of words and then given speaking tests to see what they remembered.
+They would develop a 4-year program where the baby would be taught Latin and Greek word roots, the history and science of words, and then given a speaking test to see what they remembered.

 How do babies actually learn to speak?
-They learn by hearing language used constantly and once they learn some words they make inferences on the meanings and pronunciations of other words which they then practice in context.
-Once the baby starts speaking then other adults and children begin to provide them with feedback on ways to improve their vocabulary and pronunciation.
+They learn by hearing the language used constantly, and once they learn some words, they make inferences on the meanings and pronunciations of other words, which they then practice in context.
+Once the baby starts speaking, then other adults and children begin to provide them with feedback on ways to improve their vocabulary and pronunciation.